-WHEREAS, pursuant to Sections 17958.5, 17958.7, and 18941.5 of the State of California Health and Safety Code, changes or modifications to the 2019 California Building Standards Code are needed and are reasonably necessary because of local climatic, geographic and topographic conditions.
+WHEREAS, pursuant to Sections 17958.5, 17958.7, and 18941.5 of the State of California Health and Safety Code, changes or modifications to the 2022 California Building Standards Code are needed and are reasonably necessary because of local climatic, geographic and topographic conditions.

-WHEREAS, this Ordinance No. 2019-01 was introduced and read by title only at a meeting of the Board of Directors of the Marinwood Community Service District on the 12th day of November 2019.
+WHEREAS, this Ordinance 2022-01 was introduced and read by title only at a meeting of the Board of Directors of the Marinwood Community Service District on October 11, 2022.